myers-jon/CS4450/README.md

 relevant to the operations we have implemented - they would just add unneeded complexity.

 We have implemented the CFG in this way.
 All assignment operators

+## Deliverable 2

+BOOLEAN ARITHMETIC OPERATORS

+First, we have defined a boolean type, which can either be True or False.

+We have implemented the operators >, <, <=, >=, ==, and != which test conditions between two numbers or variables.
+In the case of
+Python, booleans can also act as numbers (1 and 0) and are included in these operators.
+For example: True > False returns True, since 1 > 0.

+BOOLEAN OPERATORS

+Then we have recursively implemented the boolean operators (and, or, not).
+These operators are built to only work on booleans, so the syntax 'not 3' would not be valid in our program.

+IF/ELSE BLOCKS

+We have also implemented basic if/else blocks.
+We have omitted elif as instructed by the professor.
+We have not specified the exact number of tabs, as instructed by the professor.
+The if/else blocks can contain multiple lines, and the if takes a boolean condition.